Best Neighborhoods in Manhattan

 1. Tribeca

-The best place to live in Manhattan is Tribeca, but it is also the most expensive neighborhood.
+The best place to live in Manhattan is Tribeca, but it is also one of the most expensive neighborhoods in NYC.
 Tribeca offers an unbeatable combination of amenities, entertainment, and luxury living in a glamorous setting away from the hustle and bustle of Midtown.

 Tribeca, which stands for Triangle Below Canal Street, is easily one of New York City’s most desirable neighborhoods to call home.
 A former manufacturing hub for much of the late 19th century and 20th century, the area has transformed itself since artists began to move in during the 1970s with large-scale residential redevelopment starting in the '80s.